FrancescoXX/java-crud-api-docker/README.md

 ## AWS Docker Templates - Spring Boot

 The AWS Docker Templates for Java from TinyStacks enable launching a [Java Spring Boot](https://spring.io/projects/spring-boot) application as a Docker container using an AWS CodePipeline pipeline.

-The template includes its own small Spring Boot application, enabling developers to start a new Spring BootExpress project immediately.
-Developers can also take the AWS CodePipeline-specific files in this template and use them to ship an existing Express application as a Docker image on AWS.
+The template includes its own small Spring Boot application, enabling developers to start a new Spring Boot project immediately.
+Developers can also take the AWS CodePipeline-specific files in this template and use them to ship an existing Spring Boot application as a Docker image on AWS.

 ## License